Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 There is certainly no shortage of cafes and restaurants along Prince Albert’s main strip.

 We can attest that both hit the spot.
-And I have to say, carrot cake was consumed more often than was probably healthy during those five months – but when in lockdown…?
+And I must say, carrot cake was consumed more often than was probably healthy during those five months – but when in lockdown…?

 The Lazy Lizard also do a great takeaway menu on Monday (Burgers), Wednesday (fish and chips) and Sunday (pizza).

-Just off the main thoroughfare, on Pastorie Street, you’ll find Prince Albert’s Bush Pub – we had several meals from there, and the food was top notch and plenty of it.
+Prince Albert Bush Pub: Just off the main thoroughfare, on Pastorie Street, you’ll find Prince Albert’s Bush Pub.
+We had several meals there, and the food was top-notch—and there was plenty of it.

 At the art galleries and curio shops, you can admire the artwork and handmade crafts of the region.